benmesander/rvint/README.md

 - ASCII hexadecimal to binary - not complete

 - binary to ASCII binary
-- two's complement binary to ASCII signed decimal - not complete
+- two's complement binary to ASCII signed decimal
+- unsigned binary to unsigned ASCII decimal
 - binary to ASCII hexadecimal

 ## Square Root